ALAND-MC/ALANDs-Immersive-Hypixel-SkyBlock/README.md

 TIP 5: Don't like a certain mod/feature/resource pack?
 Just delete/configure it however you like!

-❓ FAQ

-Why did the modpack crash/fail to load?

-* Make sure you select the correct Java version and dedicate at least 4GB of RAM.
-Guide: https://www.youtube.com/watch?v=JP1gQ-rnixM

-Why is my FPS stuck at 60?

-* VSync is turned on to prevent screen tear artefacts and reduce resource usage, ensuring a smooth experience.
-You can disable it in the general Video Settings and by configuring the Dynamic FPS mod to turn it off everywhere.

-I'm having FPS issues!
-How to fix?

-* If you play on a potato, try disabling some/all resource packs, deleting the Roughly Enough Items and REI Search Bar Calculations mod, and further lowering your graphical settings.
-P.S.
-Lag during game startup is to be expected, just give it a minute or two to load everything.

-How do I get animated eyes?

-* Disable the Detailed Animations resource pack and enable the Detailed Animations x Just Expressions one, and then follow this guide.
-Guide: https://www.youtube.com/watch?v=S483mATaL2c

-Why do some player/NPC skins have broken faces?

-* If you're using Detailed Animations x Just Expressions like mentioned above, some skins with extra pixels in their texture will inevitably break because of the way Hypixel made them.
-To fix this, press ESC ➞ Mods ➞ Search for Entity Model Features and open config ➞ Models ➞ Player Settings ➞ Turn on "Only modify your player model and back out of the menu to save.
-This will disable player animations for all other players which isn't the best, but it's there if you want.

-How do I emote?

-* Tap the "Right Shift" key to open the emote wheel.
-To change this keybind, go to Settings ➞ Controls ➞ Keybinds ➞ Find the keybind for Emotecraft's emote wheel.

-How do I inspect or spin/do tricks with my weapon?

-* Holf "F" with a weapon in hand.

-How do I change time/weather?

-* Tap the "Right Control" key.
-If you can't find it, go to Settings ➞ Controls ➞ Keybinds ➞ Find the keybind for the Client Time mod.

-I don't use Prism Launcher, how do I load the modpack?

-* You can use some other launchers like the official Modrinth launcher, NoRisk, and maybe more.
-However, I'd recommend you install Prism Launcher, it's lightweight, super fast, and allows you to download mods/resource packs with ease.
-It's the best option for modern Minecraft.

-Can I transfer my own config files for x mod?

-* Yes, you can just delete the config file of any mod in the modpack's "config" folder and replace it with your own.
-This way, you can transfer your own SkyHanni/Skyblocker/other settings over.

-Why did I randomly warp/trigger a command by tapping a random key?

-* These are known as command macros/keybinds.
-Type /firmament macros to open the config menu.
-You can assign any key and make it run any command you want to make warping/accessing menus easier!

-I have other questions/feedback/issues...

-* Join the Discord and feel free to ping me so I can help!
-Discord: https://discord.gg/J6E8PDdeZj

 ⭐️ Credits

 * Huge thanks to ic22487 for creating the modpack icon!
 Get this man a Ko-fi on my behalf, would ya? ic22487's Ko-fi: https://ko-fi.com/ic22487